Dunya Maumoon: Personal life

-Career

-Early career

-Maumoon began her professional career at the United Nations Population Fund (UNFPA) in the Maldives in 1998.

 Political career

 From 2009 to 2012, Maumoon was involved in both the Dhivehi Rayyithunge Party and later in the Progressive Party of Maldives (PPM) as Council Member and had a role in the Women's Movements.

 Deputy Minister and Minister of State for Foreign Affairs

 After her tenure with the UNFPA, in January 2007, Maumoon took up the position of Deputy Minister at the Ministry of Foreign Affairs.
 Maumoon was appointed Minister of State for Foreign Affairs, by President Dr. Mohamed Waheed Hassan, in February 2012.

 Minister for Foreign Affairs (Nov 2013 – July 2016)

 Maumoon served as the Foreign Minister of the Maldives from November 2013 until July 2016.
 Maumoon was the first female Foreign Minister of the Maldives.

 Maumoon played a key role in establishing and re‐energising close ties with traditional friends such as India, Sri Lanka and Pakistan.

 Maumoon provided leadership for the Maldivians in its second term serving on the UN's Human Rights Council.